wpilibsuite/vendor-template/README.md

 # WPILib Vendor Template

-This is the base WPILib vendor template for 2020.
-Much of the customizability has been removed for 2020, as it was rarely used, and its easier to just modify the existing one.
+This is the base WPILib vendor template for 2023.

 ## Layout